Sanofi

 Supplier Selection and Onboarding

-As part of their onboarding process, suppliers considered as risky from a sustainability standpoint are systematically requested to complete a dedicated third-party assessment.
+As part of their onboarding process, suppliers considered risky from a sustainability standpoint are systematically requested to complete a dedicated third-party assessment with our company specific risk experts to determine action plans to remediate the risky vendor and or blockage of the vendor for use within Sanofi prior to being activated into the Sanofi systems.

 Supplier Risk Mapping